cloudposse/geodesic/README.md

 ## Technologies

-This shell bundles multiple tools to facilitate cloud adminstration.
+This shell bundles multiple tools to facilitate cloud fabrication and adminstration.

 * `kops` for kubernetes cluster orchestration
 * `aws-cli` for interacting directly with the AWS APIs